tinac22-design/tina.cheng/README.md

 # Tina Cheng

-Documentation specialist creating clear, user‑friendly content for healthcare, web platforms, and software systems.
-Skilled in advanced formatting, editing, template design, CMS/LMS tools, and collaborating with SMEs to deliver accurate, well‑structured documentation.
+I create clear, user-friendly documentation for healthcare, web, and software systems.
+Skilled in formatting, editing, templates, and CMS/LMS tools, with a focus on accuracy and structure.
+Examples of my work are below.